 I've discovered through meditation and inquiry that there is no central agent (no "me") inside this bodymind making "my" decisions or initiating and performing "my" actions.
 I've seen very clearly that every desire, impulse, thought, action, idea and choice comes from the whole universe and cannot be controlled by this mirage-like phantom-executive who doesn't actually exist.
 At the same time, I have experienced that a therapy based on awareness and choice worked beautifully for me, and that a host of seemingly intentional activities such as meditation, martial arts training, the Feldenkrais Method and Hakomi work have transformed this bodymind in many ways.
 This has taught me not to land or get fixated on one side of any conceptual divide such as “free will vs. determinism.”

 Of course, in one sense, we can’t not embody it since this is what we are.
 It is all there is.
-But in another sense, consciousness—which is the apparent dividing up of unicity into multiplicity, duality, time and space (i.e., the movie of waking life)—can become confused and hypnotized by its own creations—lost in its own dream.
+But in another sense, consciousness can become confused and hypnotized by its own creations—lost in its own dream.
 And so, consciousness has dreamed up meditation and satsang and nonduality and Zen and Advaita and psychotherapy and recovery programs and all sorts of ways of waking itself up from this trance that is our human suffering and delusion.
-Consciousness wakes up to unbound, unborn, unlimited, undivided, unconditioned, primordial, free awareness—the True Self, the Whole.

-When we are awake as boundless awareness, we realize that nothing is outside this all-inclusive boundlessness and that nothing that appears Here / Now has any substantial or persisting reality.
-Everything is an appearance in consciousness.
-Everything is the Holy Reality.
+When we are awake Here-Now, we realize that everything is the Holy Reality.
 God is All There Is.
 When we are deluded, we think God is over there somewhere—outside of me—and that I’m a hopeless mess, and life is one big problem.
 Recovering from addiction is a never-ending, life-long, present moment unfolding that involves waking up here and now from all these thoughts, stories and beliefs that tell us that we are a separate fragment, bound and encapsulated, lost and lacking.
 Recovery is about waking up from the hypnotic and habitual entrancement in old habitual ways of thinking and acting.
 It involves being able to experience disturbing or unpleasant energies and sensations without needing to turn away or numb out.
 It involves a shift from personhood to boundless presence, from thinking to awareness, from trying to control and manipulate life to relaxing into the natural and intelligent flow that life is – being just this moment – without seeking a result.
 It is the end of grasping and trying to escape (not forever after, but right now).

 How does that shift happen?
 In a sense, no one knows how it happens.
 Is it a choice?
 We can't really say.
 No description can capture reality.
 The common assumption is that we all freely choose our thoughts and actions and that we control the movement of our attention, and thus, anyone can stop an addiction if they want to stop, and anyone can choose or decide what to want.
 If we look closely, we find this isn't really true.
 Upon careful observation, this “decider” or “author” of our thoughts turns out to be itself a thought or a mental image claiming control over what is actually an automatic process, much of which happens at a level below conscious awareness, and all of which is inseparable from the entire universe.
 Believing the story of free will leads to guilt, shame, blame, frustration and vengeance whenever we or others do not act in the ways we think everyone should.
 But then, if we get caught up in an absolutist version of nonduality, we may fall into error in the opposite direction by believing that “no self” or “choicelessness” means there is nothing that can be done to end an addictive pattern or to wake up.
 People in radical nondual circles sometimes get the idea that deliberately doing anything violates some basic tenet of Advaita or nonduality.
 If everything is perfect as it is, they reason, and if there is no self with free will, then who would want or be able to change anything and why would they want to?
 But this is a misunderstanding of Advaita and nonduality.
 It is, as one teacher aptly put it, hanging oneself in an Advaitic noose.